 The flowers are daisy-like, pale yellow, and can reach up to 0.8 inches (2 cm) in diameter.
 They appear on a short stalk in early spring, opening in the afternoon.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Division of larger clumps is possible in some cases, but as most species have tuberous rootstocks and offset slowly, seed production is the most common method of propagation.
-Sow it in spring and it should start flowering after two years… – See more at: How to Grow and Care for Titanopsis.
+In some cases, division of larger clumps is possible, but as most species have tuberous rootstocks and offset slowly, seed production is the most common propagation method.
+Sow it in spring, and it should start flowering after two years.

 Learn more at How to Grow and Care for Titanopsis.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus